 To make the transportation of art and cultural assets as sustainable as possible, hasenkamp is constantly investing in its fleet and optimizing its (operative) processes.

 Our fleet consists of modern vehicles fitted out with fuel-economizing technologies.
 The constant renovation of our vehicles has the advantage of lowering the emission volumes of air pollutants.
 These are steadily being lowered, in keeping with the Euro-norm.
 57% of our vehicles conform to the most modern Euro-6 norm, while the other 43% conform to the Euro-5 norm.
-In order to make even more savings, we are currently testing an electronic vehicle.
+In order to utilize further savings potential, we are currently testing the practical application possibilities of several e-vehicles.

 Another thing that determines the sustainability of our fleet usage is the efficiency with which we deploy the vehicles.
 This, too, is being heightened at hasenkamp through our network, transportation planning, and optimization of driving behavior.
 Our extensive network enables us to reach almost every region that is relevant to our business with the minimal number of empty kilometers on the way there.